syncthing/syncthing/protocol/PROTOCOL.md

  - Bits 0 through 14 are reserved and MUST be set to zero.

-Exactly one of the T, R or S bits MUST be set.
+Exactly one of the T and R bits MUST be set.

 The per node Max Local Version field contains the highest local file version number of the files already known to be in the index sent by